Chapter 5: Take Care of Me

 “I don’t know,” Stephanie’s lips quivered while tears started flowing down because of the pain.

 “Did you feel anything a few hours before—something like menstrual cramps?”
 Sunny asked.
-“The physician told us that’s what contractions kinda feels like… or worse.”
+“The physician told us that’s what contractions kinda feels like… or worse.
+And they’re like minutes apart.”

 “Oh my god… I felt it last night and even today,” Stephanie said.
-“So that’s why my back was hurting so much!”
+“So that’s why my body was hurting so much!”

 “Fany-ah, you have to be real honest with me from now on, okay?”